-The point at which you start applying for jobs should NOT be the point at which you are ready to actually secure the job.
-It's challenging enough to remember everything you've learned in a stressful interview environment.
-Adding to that the desire and expectation of actually getting the job can be overwhelming.
+In other words, the point at which you start applying for jobs should NOT be the point at which you are ready to actually secure the job.

-Instead, your initial target should be to expect to fail an interview.
 Yes, you read that correctly.
 Apply to jobs knowing you will fail.
 Think of it as research.
 These interviews are opportunities to practice, understand what these jobs generally expect, and improve your JavaScript skills along the way.

-After experiencing enough of these interviews, you'll notice your confidence slowly starting to grow.
-You'll no longer be failing in the first stage; perhaps you'll make it to the second or third.
-Now you can set the next target: apply to jobs with the intention of getting them.
+After experiencing enough of these interviews, you’ll notice your confidence slowly starting to grow.
+You’ll no longer be failing in the first stage; perhaps you’ll make it to the second or third.

 Two targets, and two different mentalities entering the interview.